lautis/dotfiles/README.md

 **Warning:** If you want to give these dotfiles a try, review and modify the settings before running this.

 This Git repository is not meant to be usable as is.
-Mix and match with your own taste and existing configurtion.
+Mix and match with your own taste and existing configuration.
 It would be very surprising if anyone had the same applications purchased from App store.

 In fact, I'm not using a git repository to share dotfiles between machines.
 The dotfiles are stored on a network drive (Dropbox, iCloud Drive, etc.) that is mounted on my computers.
 Any changes will be automatically synchronised as the dotfiles are symlinked to home directory.